amitbet/vnc2video/README.md

 After searching the web for an vnc client in golang which is not a toy & support more than handshake + RAW encoding, I came up blank, so, I set out to write one myself.

 The video encoding part means that something can be viewed, and since I don't really feel like writing GTK UIs in 2018 (plus VNC viewers are a dime a dozen), a video file will do.
-In actuality the images produced are go image structs and can easily be saved as JPEG, or displayed in any UI you want to create.
+In actuality the images produced are go images and can easily be saved as JPEG, or displayed in any UI you want to create.

 ## Encoding support:
 * Tight VNC